bettermanlu/tensorforce4qr/README.md

 # tensorforce4qr
 tensorforce4qr is an implementation of a Query Reformulator(https://arxiv.org/abs/1704.04572) .
-It is based on a  Deep Reinforcement Learning framework tensorforce (https://github.com/reinforceio/tensorforce)
+It is based on a  Deep Reinforcement Learning framework tensorforce (https://github.com/reinforceio/tensorforce) Originally it is the project for UIUC(MCS-DS) CS410 course.

 ## Dependencies
 To run the code, you will need: